-Simply reading about dust inhalation makes you want to sneeze doesn’t it?
+Simply reading about dust inhalation makes you want to sneeze, doesn’t it?

-Dust Inhalation Can Trigger Asthma Symptoms
+Can Trigger Asthma Symptoms

 If you’re working in a dusty environment, it is important that you wear a disposable respirator in order to avoid dust inhalation.
-According to the American Academy of Allergy Asthma and Immunology, exposure to dust while on the job, or “occupational asthma” effects an estimated 15% of Americans.
+According to the American Academy of Allergy Asthma and Immunology, exposure to dust while on the job, or “occupational asthma” affects an estimated 15% of Americans.

-Dust Contains Bacteria and Fungi
+Dust Contains Bacteria And Fungi

 Did you know that the average American household contains up to 7,000 types of dust-related bacteria and 2,000 species of fungi?
 Your carpet alone can contain up to 200,000 bacteria per square inch.
 That’s a lot of germs!

 Materials which create crystalline silica dust include: